This post contains affiliate links. Read my disclosure policy here.

 - Add the dry mustard, cumin, smoked paprika, and crushed red pepper.
 Sauté for 30 seconds until fragrant.

-- Add the broth and bring to a mild simmer.
+- Now add the broth and bring to a mild simmer.
 Cook for 1-2 minutes to slightly thicken.

-- Now add the maple syrup, molasses, tamari, vinegar, Worcestershire, liquid smoke, salt, and pepper.
+- Add the maple syrup, molasses, tamari, vinegar, Worcestershire, liquid smoke, salt, and pepper.
 Stir to combine.

 Video